DucManhPhan/DucManhPhan.github.io/_posts/2019-02-17-Remember-me-mechanism-in-Java-Spring.md

 The ```autoLogin()``` method is called by ```RememberMeAuthenticationFilter``` whenever the ```SecurityContextHolder``` does not contain an ```Authentication```.

-This interface therefore provides the underlying remember-me implementation with sufficient notification of authentication-related events, and delegates to the implementation whenever a candidate web request might contain a cookie and wish to be remembered.
+This interface, therefore, provides the underlying remember-me implementation with sufficient notification of authentication-related events, and delegates to the implementation whenever a candidate web request might contain a cookie and wish to be remembered.
 This design allows any number of remember-me implementation strategies.

 <br>

 There are two implementations for ```RememberMeServices```:
 - TokenBaseRememberMeServices
 - PersistentTokenBasedRememberMeServices

 Next, we will discuss about ```TokenBaseRememberMeServices```.